frontendbabel/frontendbabel.github.com/src/documents/articles/bem-with-css-preprocessors/index.html.md

 ```

 Never do such a thing.
 Selectors like this are very hard to found in the code.
 And the name of the element
-(`elemet-wrapper`) is divided into 2 parts.
+(`element-wrapper`) is divided into 2 parts.
 You should write the whole element name even if it is partly similar to the
 others.

 ### Pseudo-classes, pseudo-elemets andi element modifiers can fit the 3rd level